Create end-to-end tests that understand your app

 Debug your tests in real time.

-Carbonate records the HTML, console and network requests of your failed tests so you can see exactly what failed... and why.
+Carbonate provides an interactive test playback complete with console and network requests, so you can see exactly what failed... and why.

 No more guessing what went wrong.